SinaHI78/Ironcademy-Olinsin/README.md

 - "Interested in" button - display the course on your profile page
 - Course rating - if enrolled to course you can rate it with stars
-- Profile page
-- Course content
+- Nodemailer - Send email with course info to enrolled users

 ## Project 2 specs: Presentation 14th May 2022